Resigning From Your Job After Baby

 I felt so much shame around failing to prove that motherhood wouldn’t change me, but it did.
 To acknowledge that motherhood reconfigures your relationships, your work, your identity, and even your brain isn’t a personal or moral failure.
 In the end, I decided to give notice after six months at my new job and stay home, right when the pandemic blew up in our faces.
 There are moments where I do worry about what the job market will be like when I go back to work.
 And, I am incredibly concerned about the mass exodus of largely working mothers who are leaving the workforce in the face of all the competing demands on their time.

 I recognize the layers of privilege that made even being able to consider this decision a possibility.
 In September 2020, four times as many women left the workforce compared to men (U.S. Bureau of Labor Statistics, 2020).
 This is a lot of women resigning due to pandemic circumstances.
 I had the ability to make a choice.
 But, the current reality leaves many women feeling burnt out after months of pandemic life.
 Women continue to bear the brunt of childrearing and do a disproportionate amount of rearranging their lives to accommodate this role.
 Until parents in general and mothers specifically have more social support in place, women will continue to make hard decisions for the sake of their families.
-It doesn’t have to be this way.
+It doesn’t

 About the Guest Author, Amy: